Fort Lauderdale Internet Crime Lawyer

 Another way criminals obtain data that can later be used in identity theft or hacking schemes is through phishing.
 Spoofed email addresses and instant messenger handles are the most common examples of phishing.
 An unsuspecting person will receive an email or a message that looks like it came from their bank or credit card company.
 The message may ask for the person’s log-in credentials, full name, address, date of birth, or any other information that can be used to access another person’s account or even order a new card in a different name.

 In some cases, a person may be accused of a Internet crime as a result of mistaken identity or due to making an attempt to access another person’s information without fraudulent intent.
 For example, a person whose computer is infected with a virus may accidentally send an email with a virus attached.
 Someone else may take information from social media to use a family member’s credit card under the mistaken belief that he or she had authorization to use the card.
-A Fort Lauderdale Internet crimes defense attorney from Joffe Law, P.A. can help those who have been wrongfully accused in Florida clear their name and potentially avoid jail or prison time.
-Our attorneys defend clients in Naples, Broward County and throughout Florida.
+A Fort Lauderdale Internet crime defense attorney from Joffe Law, P.A. can help those who have been wrongfully accused in Florida clear their name and potentially avoid jail or prison time.
+Our cyber crime lawyers defend clients in Broward County and throughout Florida.